Best Weather Station Manufacturer | Coda Sensors

 Common Applications of Anemometers

-1. Measuring average wind speed and direction.
+1. Measuring the average speed and direction of the wind.

 Types of Anemometers